UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 Each user have their own temporary directories (`/tmp`, `/var/tmp`, `/scratch`, `/dev/shm`) on the login nodes.
-These directories are only intended for short term storage of files during interactive work and will be purged regularily.
+These directories are only intended for short term storage of files during interactive work and will be purged regularly.
 You cannot use these directories to share files with other users, please use the project directories instead.

 ### Memory-limits on login nodes